gch1p/isv/README.md

 # isv

+**IMPORTANT!**

+This project has been discontinued.
+It was rewritten in C++ and is called [inverter-tools](https://github.com/gch1p/inverter-tools) now.
+All further development will happen in the new project.

+---

 **isv** is utility for controlling Voltronic hybrid solar inverters that use P18 protocol. **isv** has full P18 support with all known methods implemented.
 It was written for use with InfiniSolar V 5kW  inverter and it's the only inverter it has been tested with so far, but it should work with other inverters using P18 protocol as well.
 Adding